-Thanks to all those flashy ads out there, it can be easy to think that all you need to do to make a mint on the internet, is throw up a website and wait for the hordes of adoring customers to hand you their dosh.
+Thanks to all those flashy ads out there, it can be easy to think that all you need to do to make a mint on the internet, is throw up a website and wait for the hordes of adoring fans to hand you their dosh.
 Woohoo!
 I'll just come up with a quick money making scheme, sign up to WordPress... and then it's time to play the waiting game!

 Awww, maaaaaan!
 We were SO close to making it big.
 We just forgot that all important ingredient to making sales... brand visibility.